14 Reasons to Choose React Native for App Development

 Reason 6: Looks like a Native App

-Apps built with React Native have native UI components as opposed to Phonegap or Ionic.
+Apps built with React Native have native UI components as opposed to PhoneGap or Ionic.
 Using the latter makes the user experience always feel web-based, rather than a native app.
 This is an area where React Native scores big time.

 React Native allows your application to use elements that are native to the mobile design.
 Instead of single components that render elements across both platforms (ex.
 Button), React Native components are aware of other native components.
-React Native takes the building blocks from the native user interface and combines it with its own Javascript.
+React Native takes the building blocks from the native user interface and combines it with its own JavaScript.

 The result?
 Apps look and work like native apps, and the user experience is greatly enhanced.
 Add to this the fact that React uses the same building blocks for iOS as well as Android, the look and feel that the users expect will be the same across both platforms.